munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 just writing all the words and drawing all the pictures.
 So that's what I did.
 I started at chapter one and started writing.
 For each chapter, I wrote an outline and then a first draft.
 I did an editing pass over that to fix all the major problems.
-Then a second pass where I read the whole chapter out load to fix cadence and other stuff.
+Then a second pass where I read the whole chapter out loud to fix cadence and other stuff.

 This is the same process I used for the first book.
 I stumbled onto something